thoughtram/blog/gatsby/content/blog/2015-02-19-futuristic-routing-in-angular.md

 <h1>Welcome!</h1>
 ```

 The component is now ready to be loaded and instantiated.
-Let's see the code in action:

-{% include plunk.html url="http://embed.plnkr.co/uc2RuLRa1aYmRI2THRcO/preview" %}

 ## Adding behaviour to components